solidi/hl-mods/workspace/plan/roadmap.md

     1. [ ] Explode player if using impulse cheat but sv_cheats on server is 0
     1. [ ] Give option to player to adjust sway of weapon magnitude, or find the framerate and match it (see HL-NewLight)
     1. [ ] Improve crosshair visibility
+    1. [ ] Rune power degradation / Power consumption of the cloak rune?

 ### Beta 1